ivine369/portfolio/README.md/README.md

 - After adding those changes in terminal write (git commit -m "message") so that you can commit changes

-- push the changes to the branch you created so that it can reflect.("git push origin <branch name>")
+- Push the changes to the branch you created so that it can reflect.("git push origin <branch name>")

-- After that it will prompt you to put your github user name then password.
+- After that it will prompt you to put your github user name  password.

 ## Technologies Used